-Many of the famous figures honoured with a London blue plaque lived radical private lives outside the sexual norms of the time.
+Many of the famous figures honoured with a London blue plaque lived private lives outside the sexual norms of the time.
 Some were persecuted for it and some helped to challenge public perceptions of gender and sexuality.
-Below, we explore the lesbian, gay, bisexual, transgender and queer (LGBTQ+) stories associated with some of London’s blue plaques.
+Below, we explore some of the lesbian, gay, bisexual, transgender and queer (LGBTQ+) stories associated with London’s blue plaques.

 Standing in the dock in 1895 on trial for gross indecency, playwright Oscar Wilde was asked to explain the phrase ‘the Love that dare not speak its name’.
 ‘It is beautiful, it is fine, it is the noblest form of affection,’ Wilde responded.
 ‘There is nothing unnatural about it.’